 8. Somebody Loves You, Mr. Hatch

-By Eileen Spinelli, illustrated by Paul Yalowitz
+By Eileen Spinelli, Illustrated by Paul Yalowitz

 Your students swill love this story about kindness and how a simple act can change someone’s life.
 It’s perfect for Valentine’s Day because it helps kids see the power of showing others they care.